-(b) Changes in the participation in subsidiaries without change in control
+b) Changes in the participation in subsidiaries without change in control c) Sale of interest in subsidiaries with change in control

 Transactions with non-controlling participations that result in control of a subsidiary by the Group being maintained are considered equity transactions i.e., transactions between owners.
 The difference between the fair value of the consideration paid and the part of the book value of the net assets of the subsidiary company that has been acquired is also recognized in equity.